-Bottom Line: Whether consumed during or before meals, liquids play several important roles in the digestion process.
+SUMMARY Whether consumed during or before meals, liquids play several important roles in the digestion process.

 Drinking water with meals can also help you pause between bites, giving you a moment to check in with your hunger and fullness signals.
-This can prevent overeating, and may even help you lose weight.
+This can prevent overeating and may even help you lose weight.